Relationship-Focused Counseling Services in Seattle

 Washington State Approved Supervisor

-Clinical Interns: Our clinical interns are private pay and are not eligible for insurance reimbursement out of network.
-We can provide superbills for clients who want to submit for out-of-network reimbursement.
-However, most plans do not reimburse for sessions provided by unlicensed clinicians.
+Clinical Interns: Our clinical interns are private pay and are not typically eligible for insurance reimbursement out of network, as most plans do not reimburse for sessions provided by unlicensed clinicians.
 Our interns are sliding scale, $60-$75 per session, pay what you can.

 Some BCBS plans are run locally through Regence, which we are not in-network with.
 This can be even more confusing because we will likely show up on BCBS lists as an in-network provider, even though we are only in-network with BCBS Premera plans–not BCBS Regence Plans.
 We cannot guarantee that we are in-network with your specific plan, so if insurance coverage is important to you, please confirm that your plan is indeed Premera and that your mental health benefits are run through Premera.